 But, as always, perseverance paid off, and the result of many tears and thrown sheet pans is this flaky, creamy Puerto Rican pastry, which are best enjoyed with coffee.
-Quesitos are so addictive that my daughter, when she was only six, sniffed them out as they baked.
+My daughter can sniff quesitos being baked from another part of the house.
+I actually have it on film.
 They truly are a pastry you need to know about.
 And, with the holiday season upon us, making these for your guests is a must.

 What are Quesitos?